c3-suzuki/rabbitmq-website/site/oauth2.md

 ### <a id="multiple-resource-servers" class="anchor" href="#multiple-resource-servers">Multiple Resource Server(s)</a>

-Typically, all users that access a RabbitMQ deployment are registered in the same Identity Provider.
-Furthermore, all tokens issued for the RabbitMQ deployment have the same *audience*, regardless of the user.
+Typically, all users that access a RabbitMQ installation are registered in the same Identity Provider.
+Furthermore, all tokens issued for the same RabbitMQ installation have the same *audience*.

-However, there are other use-cases where RabbitMQ is either accessed by users registered in different Identity Providers or tokens are issued for RabbitMQ using different *Audience*(s).
-For these environments, RabbitMQ OAuth 2.0 plugin and the Management plugin can be configured with multiple OAuth 2.0 resources.
+However, there are some use-cases where RabbitMQ is either accessed by users registered in different Identity Providers or tokens issued for the same RabbitMQ installation use different *Audience*(s).
+For these use-cases, RabbitMQ OAuth 2.0 plugin and the Management plugin can be configured with multiple OAuth 2.0 resources.

 Below is the OAuth 2.0 plugin configuration for two resources with the ids, `rabbit_prod` and `rabbit_dev`.
-Both resources (a.k.a. *audience*) are managed by the same Identity Provider whose JWKS is `http//some_idp_url/keyset`.
+Both resources (a.k.a. *audience*) are managed by the same Identity Provider whose JWKS (Signing Key server) is `http//some_idp_url/keyset`.

 <pre class="lang-ini">
 auth_oauth2.jwks_url = http//some_idp_url/keyset